Ammonia Toxicity

 Prognosis

 There were no recorded deaths resulting from exposure to ammonia in the United States in 2017.[15]
-However, one in every 125 patients suffered from a major adverse event following ammonia exposure.
+However, 1 in every 125 patients suffered from a major adverse event following ammonia exposure.
 Mild ammonia exposures are largely self-limiting conditions.
 The absence of symptoms within 24 hours of exposure essentially rules out injury.
 However, severe or prolonged exposures require hospitalization and may even result in death.[10][33]
 Clinical observation is that in patients presenting with acute ammonia inhalation, the chest physical examination findings on admission are the best predictor of long-term morbidity and mortality.[33][34]
 In patients presenting with dermal exposure, the extent and depth of burns are the best tools for prognosis.
-In patients presenting with ingestion, the extent and depth of upper GI burns as visible on endoscopy predict the prognosis and direct subsequent management.[35]
+In patients presenting with ingestion, the extent and depth of upper GI burns visible on endoscopy predict the prognosis and direct subsequent management.[35]

 Complications

+Since ammonia gas erodes the superficial layers of pulmonary epithelium, this predisposes the patient to develop super-added bacterial or fungal infections.
+Acute respiratory distress syndrome and acute lung injury are also common complications.
+Chronic inhalation of mild to moderate levels of ammonia may lead to the development of obstructive airway disease.[36]
+Severe acute exposure, when it damages the basal layers of the pulmonary epithelium, can lead to chronic lung disease and may even necessitate a lung transplant.[37][38]
 Following ingestion injury, 83.7% of patients did not develop any long-term complications.[30]
 Common acute complications include aspiration, altered mental status, and perforation of the viscera.
 The most likely long-term complication is the development of esophageal stricture.[39][40]
 Hence, follow-up with serial endoscopy is the recommended approach in these patients.

 Deterrence and Patient Education